 The Mosquera Islet is located between Baltra and North Seymour Islands and it was formed by a geological uplift.
 In its narrowest width reaches 160 meters approximately.
 This islet has one of the largest populations of sea lions.
 Visitors can also observe several species of shorebirds, reports of dolphins and orcas if you are lucky.

 After this activity, you will go to the Baltra airport for your flight back to the mainland.
-The Sea Star Journey adventure is over.
+The Seaman Journey adventure is over.